jjeongGrp/multifidelity-fatigue/README.md

 ### Purpose

-The scripts in `exp/` convert physical XCT pore data into cubic pore-domain MAT files that can be used by the ELAS3D-Xtal microstructure-generation workflow.
+The scripts in `exp/` convert physical XCT pore data into cubic pore-domain MAT files for use in the ELAS3D-Xtal microstructure-generation workflow.

 These extracted pore-domain files can be used as input data in: